BrandonLeho/2D-Dungeon-Crawler/README.md

 -Improved Enemy AI (Now uses context steering)

 -Added Health Bar, Stamina Bar, and Mana Bar (When hit, health and stamina will both deplete.
-Health cannot regen, Stamina regens over time, Mana regens when landing hits with melee weapons)
+Health cannot regen naturally, Stamina regens over time, Mana regens when landing hits with melee weapons)

 -Added Parry and Block Mechanic (Parry last for a short time (0.25s).
 Parry negates all incoming damage and depletes enemy stamina.
-Block follows right after a parry and can be held indefinately, but will only halve the damage taken for both health and stamina)
+Block follows right after a parry and can be held indefinitely, but will only halve the damage taken for both health and stamina)

 -Added Hit Pause (Screen pauses for a split second when landing a heavy blow/stance break)